Allergy infection: understanding the intersection of allergies and infections

 Hygiene Practices: Practicing good hygiene, such as regular handwashing, proper respiratory etiquette, and maintaining a clean living environment, can help prevent the spread of infections and reduce the risk of allergic triggers, particularly in individuals with respiratory allergies.

-See also article Allergy rash: causes, symptoms, and treatment
+See also article Allergy medicine for infants: understanding treatment options

 Allergy infection represents a complex interplay between allergies and infections, with significant implications for diagnosis, treatment, and management.
 By understanding the relationship between these two conditions and adopting a comprehensive approach that addresses both allergic and infectious components, healthcare providers can improve outcomes and quality of life for individuals affected by allergy infections.
 Further research into the underlying mechanisms and therapeutic interventions is needed to better elucidate this relationship and develop targeted strategies for prevention and treatment.